 California, Maine and Rhode Island have the highest numbers of students who decided to take classes online or in a different format.
 Ohio has the lowest number of students who decided to take fewer classes.
 And more students decided to change schools in Colorado than in any other state.

 |State||% who canceled college plans||% taking classes online/different format||% taking fewer classes||% who changed schools|

 One reason why so many potential students may be changing their college plans is a lack of health insurance.
 Nationwide, more than 4.2 million people between the ages of 19 and 25 don’t have health insurance.
 The number of college-age students without health insurance has also risen over the last two years.
 In 2020, there were 3.9 million college-age students without health insurance.
 Detailed information on ways college students can get health insurance is below.

 Health Insurance for Students

 Many universities now require students to have some form of health insurance.
 College students have several options for health care.
-In most cases, the best choice for college students is staying on their parent’s plan.
+In most cases, the best choice for college students is to stay on their parent’s plan.
 Regardless, we’ll cover each option below:

 1. Get a student health plan through school